Intermodalics/pickit-docs/docs/robot-integrations/abb/abb_installation_and_setup.rst

 Check controller and software compatibility
 -------------------------------------------

 Pickit is compatible with controllers as of version IRC5 with RobotWare 5 or 6 and furthermore.
-To communicate with Pickit, the following controller modules needs to be installed:
+To communicate with Pickit, the following controller modules need to be installed:

 - 616 PC interface
 - 623-1 Multitasking

-To check this compatibility,  open RobotStudio and follow next steps:
+To check this compatibility, open RobotStudio and follow the next steps:

 .. image:: /assets/images/robot-integrations/abb/abb-check-compatibility-step-1.jpg
     :width: 550